dy/sprae/readme.md

 </script>
 ```

-* `sprae` initializes directives with data (can include [signals](https://github.com/preactjs/signals) or [reactive values](https://github.com/dy/sube)).
-Once initialized, they immediately evaporate.
+* `sprae` initializes subtree with data and immediately evaporates reactive attrs.
-* `state` is object reflecting values, changing any of its props rerenders directives.
+* `state` is object reflecting values, changing any of its props rerenders subtree.

 <!--
 <details>